SonarSource/sonar-scanner-java-library/its/it-tests/src/test/resources/SSLTest/README.md

   Certificate was added to keystore
 ```

+The password is `pwdClientCAP12` and you have to `Trust this certificate`.
-This JKS file must be used in a TrustedKeyStore.
+This PKCS12 file must be used in a TrustedKeyStore.

 ### Create a certificate that will be used to authenticate a user